RichardsGroup/LSSTprep/README.md

 that we are building for LSST.
 We are currently focusing on the SDSS Stripe 82 region, collected optical photometry and light curves from SDSS, Mid-infrared photometry from Spitzer, proper motion and parallax measurements from GAIA.
-We are still added more data.
+We are still adding more data.

 opSim -- Tutorial notebook to help people get started analyzing the cadence opSim.
 Adapted by Weixiang and Gordon from notebooks referenced therein.